Skip to Content

 Prepare for the conversations

 Before talking with your child about sex and sexuality, think about how you’ll react if they bring up a topic that makes you uncomfortable.
-While everyone’s comfort level is different, this might include anything from masturbation to pornography to your own sexual experiences.

 Plan ahead and think about how you might answer tough questions from your child.
 This will help you stay calm and respond in a caring way, no matter what questions they may have.